- Published: Jun 8, 2020

 Let’s go beyond, “What is a customer data platform?” and talk about how a CDP works.

-A CDP works by collecting first-, second-, and third-party data, like from your website, email lists, and CRM, which it then stores and organizes into individual profiles.
+A CDP works by collecting first-party data, as well as second- and third-party data from your website, email lists, and CRM, which it then stores and organizes into individual profiles.
 These profiles help you see and follow along with a current or potential customer’s journey.

 For example, in your CDP, you could see the journey of Lucy.